Uniforms of the New Zealand Army: Inter-war period

 The reduced peace-time New Zealand forces of the period 1920–39 retained what was essentially a smartened version of the Western Front uniform of 1916–18.
 Puttees however were replaced by short anklets during the 1930s and a dark-blue dress uniform was approved in 1938 to encourage voluntary recruiting for Territorial units.
 Only bands resumed the scarlet parade uniforms of the pre-1910 Volunteer era.

-The lemon squeezer with a wide range of coloured "pugaree" hat-bands to distinguish branches and units was retained in most orders of dress.
+The lemon squeezer with the wide range of coloured puggaree hat-bands to distinguish branches and units was retained in most orders of dress.

-Until mechanization, the Mounted Rifles regiments wore their own version of the slouch hat, with a green pugaree.
+Until mechanization, the Mounted Rifles regiments wore their own version of the slouch hat, with a green puggaree.